Stans (film): Release

 Stans had a limited theatrical release on August 7, 2025.
 It was later released on the Paramount+ streaming service on August 26, 2025.

 Reception

 Adam Graham of The Detroit News gave the film a B and wrote, "Stans isn't the be-all, end-all telling of Eminem's tale, but it puts his stamp on it for now, using the lens of his fans to give it perspective."

 Soundtrack

 The film's soundtrack was released on August 26, 2025.
+The song "Everybody's Looking at Me" was originally a freestyle performed by Eminem on the Funkmaster Flex radio show with rapper Proof, which was modified for the album, adding two more verses from Eminem and removing Proof's verse.
+The track was also heard in the background of "The Kiss (Skit)" off his 2002 album The Eminem Show.
+The track "Walk On Water (Original Version)" is a Vinyl exclusive.